-The Review will consider relevant overseas experience with medical research grant programs.
-NHMRC will also consider feedback provided in response to its Fellowship Consultation.
+The Review considered relevant overseas experience with medical research grant programs.
+NHMRC also considered feedback provided in response to its Fellowship Consultation.

 Conduct of the review

-The Review will be conducted by the Office of NHMRC, reporting to the CEO.
-An Expert Advisory Group will provide advice and assistance to NHMRC in examining the current grant program and possible alternative models.
-This Group is chaired by Professor Steve Wesselingh and members have a variety of different experiences and perspectives.
+The Review was conducted by the Office of NHMRC, reporting to the CEO.
+An Expert Advisory Group provided advice and assistance to NHMRC in examining the current grant program and possible alternative models.
+This Group was chaired by Professor Steve Wesselingh and was comprised of members with a variety of different experiences and perspectives.
 The membership of the Group is provided below.

-The CEO will draw on the advice of the Expert Advisory Group and NHMRC Research Committee, with additional advice from NHMRC Council, Health Translation Advisory Committee, Health Innovation Advisory Committee and the Principal Committee Indigenous Caucus.
+The CEO has drawn on the advice of the Expert Advisory Group and NHMRC Research Committee, with additional advice from NHMRC Council, Health Translation Advisory Committee, Health Innovation Advisory Committee and the Principal Committee Indigenous Caucus.

-External consultation was undertaken through a period of public consultation in July–August 2016.
+External consultation was undertaken through a period of public consultation in July–August 2016 and targeted consultations in January–May 2017.

 Membership of the Expert Advisory Group